Last updated September 19, 2025.

 - How thorough the policy is

-- How rigorously it’s implemented
+- How rigorously you implement it

 1. How to create a thorough patch management policy

-Thoroughness also requires a clear process for identifying, testing, and deploying patches.
+- You need a clear process for identifying, testing, and deploying patches.
 See below for details.

 2. How to implement your policy rigorously